danmayer/deferred-server/README.md

   * Create a unique S3 / EC2 key-pair for each server, possibly allow users to actually see / connect to the EC2 boxes
   * Need a user account / profile, somewhere to start storing preferences and possibly key pairs, etc
   * all file changes happen through deferred server
+  * Ability to turn on and off waking up a server for projects via account settings

 __Feature Ideas__